david-swift/ActionKit-macOS/Documentation/Reference/ActionKit/structs/Function.md

   - getOutput: The function for getting the output in a function defined by the developer.
   - nodes: The nodes in a function defined by the user.
   - wires: The wires in a function defined by the user.
+  - functions: The functions available for the user for defining the parent function.

 #### Parameters